How do I get the perfect lawn?

 Causes: Compacted soil, lawn neglect.

-Description: Tough stems and bright yellow flowers that appear from June to October.
+Description: Ragwort has tough stems and bright yellow flowers that appear from June to October.

 Causes: Common on so called "low maintenance" lawns, neglected lawns & grasslands.